swaroopch/byte-of-vim/first_steps.md

 Traditionally, the concept of modes is the most oft-cited reason by beginners on why they find Vim "confusing".
 I compare it to riding a bicycle - you'll trip a few times, but once you've got the hang of it, you'll wonder what the fuss was all about.

 So why does Vim have modes?
-To make things as simple as possible, even though it's usage may seem "strange" at first.
+To make things as simple as possible, even though its usage may seem "strange" at first.

 What do I mean by that?
 Let's take an example - one of the key goals in Vim is to make it fully accessible from the keyboard without ever having to need to use a mouse (you can still use the mouse if you want to but it is strictly optional).
 In such a scenario, how would you distinguish between the text you want to write, and the commands that you want to run?
 Vim's solution is to have a "normal" mode where you can execute commands and an "insert" mode where you are simply writing text.
 You can switch between the two modes any time.
 For example, pressing `i` switches Vim to insert mode, and pressing `<Esc>` switches Vim back to normal mode.